ivanyau-private/ivanyau-private/README.md

-Hey there! 👋 I'm Ivan Yau, a Software Engineer from Hong Kong who's head over heels for coding.
-Right now, I'm diving into Golang and neovim, while also rocking it with ruby on rails.
+Hey there! 👋 I'm Ivan Yau, a Software Engineer working in Toronto who's head over heels for coding.
+Right now, I'm diving into Golang and Neovim, while also rocking it with Ruby on Rails.

 Guess what?
 My sights are set on Silicon Valley – I'm packing my ambitions and hopping on a plane to tech paradise! 🛫